apache/airavata/docs/tutorial/gateways_tutorial.md

 These commands:

-1. install our package's dependencies,
-2. install the package into the container's Python environment, and
+1. install our custom django app package and its dependencies into the container's Python environment, and
-3. touches the wsgi.py to trigger a reload of the Django portal dev server.
+2. touches the wsgi.py to trigger a reload of the Django portal dev server.

 ### Use the GaussianEigenvaluesViewProvider with the Gaussian log output file